owoodman0159/py_g22/README.md

 - In order to make sure you have all packages needed, you should, in shell, enter: pip install -r requirements.txt
 - [requirements can be found here](https://github.com/Qiyiiii/py_g22/blob/4e266a714d9fa10989a0df46797518ea24077f17/matchapp/requirements.txt)
 - also the version of python during initial development is Python 3.9.12

+# Database start-up
+## In order to import required tables and pre-created data into the database
+**warning** please setup the virtualenv first or make sure all required packages are downloaded before this step in the database directory (for mac usrer):
+- chmod u+x script.sh
+- ./script.sh
+or you can
+- sqlite3 matchapp.db < schema.sql
+- sqlite3 matchapp.db < data.sql